Get E-Book

 console.log(process.env.NODE_OPTIONS);

-Keep those prints temporary.
-Environment values often include credentials from layers your env file never mentioned.
+Keep prints like these temporary.
+Environment values often include secrets from layers your env file never mentioned.

-A .env file is a text file containing environment variable assignments.
-The usual filename is .env, but Node accepts any path supplied to the flag or API. .env.local, .env.test, and config/service.env are all just files as far as Node is concerned.
+A .env file is a text file with environment variable assignments.
+The name .env is only a convention.
+Node will read any path you pass to the flag or API.

-Dotenv syntax is the assignment grammar Node uses inside those files.
-Node documents its own grammar because the ecosystem had a convention before core had a parser.
-Most files are boring.
-Boring is good.
+Node documents its own DotEnv grammar because the ecosystem had .env conventions before Node had a built-in parser.
+Most files are intentionally simple -

 PORT=3000